veertuinc/anka-vm-github-action/README.md

 - Defaults to /tmp
 #### `artifact-files`
 - **Each file you wish to upload and include in the final artifact, newline separated**
+- Requires a host <-> guest mounted volume so that the artifact creation/upload code, running on the host, can see the artifacts that were created inside of the VM.
 #### `artifact-archive-file-name`
 - **Name of the artifact (archive) that contains all of the files specified in the `artifact-files` input**
 - Defaults to "artifact"